jeffschulte/PidController/README.md

 # PidController

-To build, run "source build.sh" on command line.
+To build, run "source build.sh" from root dir.

-To run, run "./build/src/pidProject" from root dir on the command line.
+To run, run "./build/src/pidProject" from root dir.

 Unfortunately I didn't make it across the finish line.
 I got the tempurature reading successfully and wrote the PID code, but I got stuck on trying to get the LabJack to properly control the duty cycle.
 Really I'm just unable to read from the device successfully.
-I've left my attempts in the pidProjectLib.cpp code.
+I've left my attempts in the pidProjectLib.cpp file.